larssont/Raahma/README.md

 Make sure you use the correct syntax for your system.

 ## Acknowledgements

-Thanks to my friends for deciding to beta-test this game and giving suggestions on improvements and changes.
+Thanks to my friends for testing this game and giving suggestions for further improvements.